lautenba/ADA_pADAwan_Project/README.md

 - Study the datasets and select the useful information

+22.11.2019:

-15.11.2019: Scrap the datasets (such as the Cooking recipes)
+- Scrap the datasets (such as the Cooking recipes)

-22.11.2019: Filter dataset (keep interesting and useful data)
+- Filter dataset (keep interesting and useful data)

 29.11.2019: Clean the data (adapt each value of the resulting data to fit in our functions)

+06.12.2019:

+- Clean the data (adapt each value of the resulting data to fit in our functions)

-06.12.2019: Analyse (the correctness of our solution, the possible misintepretations and the limitations of our dataset)
+- Analyse (the correctness of our solution, the possible misintepretations and the limitations of our dataset)

+13.12.2019:

-13.12.2019: Predict new recipes with the obtained data
+- Predict new recipes with the obtained data

 10.01.2020: